-Now you can create stylish blog posts by using our new Single Post widgets: Author Box, WordPress Comments, Yoast Breadcrumbs & Post Navigation.
+Now you can design WordPress blog posts by using our new Single Post widgets: Author Box, WordPress Comments, Yoast Breadcrumbs & Post Navigation.

 We are getting closer and closer to the much-anticipated Elementor Theme Builder release.

 Soon you’ll be able to go beyond the page level, and delve into designing headers, footers, blog posts, and more using Elementor.

 In the meantime, we are building all the necessary framework for the theme builder.
 This includes releasing all the widgets needed to design your entire dynamic website with Elementor.